CU-Denver-UQ/Iterative-DCI/README.md

 Next, regenerate the data-generating data:
 ./mrhyde input-datagen.yaml

-From here, you have everything you need to run the python scripts and recreate the results in the paper.
+From here, you have everything you need to run either the Jupyter notebook or the Python script and recreate the results in the paper.